SoufianeDataFan/R_Predictive_Maintenance_Web_Dashboard/README.md

 <h3><i>Sources of Data:</i></h3>

 **Sensors_data**:  a **time series** dataset coming from sensors installed on each routing machine.
-Sensors_data describes the evolution of vibratory health indicators: temperature, the velocity of vibrations and their acceleration.
+Sensors_data describes the evolution of vibratory health indicators: temperature, and vibrations velocity of  and acceleration.
 The sensors are connected to a remote server within a platform of **Internet of Things**.
 The sensors send the data every two hours with at least 200 observations.
 Time step between two consecutive observations is not regular but can't be more than two minutes.

 **History of failure events**: failures history of the correspondent machine from 2014 to 2017.